crypttops/PanCakeSwap-Front-Running-Bot/README.md

 Join our telegram group [BSC Token Sniper](https://t.me/joinchat/8qCzm-OdWfVhMzNk) and get live notifications from our trading bot on the newly listed tokens that DON'T pass our litmus test

-Join this telegram group https://t.me/joinchat/yZ_Yzza6dA42NzI0 and get live notifications from our trading bot on the newly listed tokens that DO PASS our litmus test
+Join our telegram group [BSC Token Sniper](https://t.me/joinchat/yZ_Yzza6dA42NzI0) and get live notifications from our trading bot on the newly listed tokens that DO PASS our litmus test

 Reach us via whatsapp:  +254795557216 for any queries.
 We can also discuss on our implementation for the sell strategy used.